Comprehensive School Threat Assessment Guidelines Training

 The Comprehensive School Threat Assessment Guidelines (CSTAG) is designed for multidisciplinary school-based teams that receive and respond to reported threats of violence in their school buildings.
 The district multidisciplinary team should include the following:

-- District Team: two or three personnel responsible for school safety;
+- School/District Team: two or three personnel responsible for school safety;

 - Elementary School Teams: three people, including the principal, a school mental health professional (counselor, social worker, or psychologist), and one other person;